IMiche/winegames/README.md

 ### Installation

-Just download the file and move into your bin folder
+Just download the file and run it.
+I suggest moving it to /usr/local/bin

 ### Usage